kmiller96/menagerie/prototypes/rust/dungeon_generator/README.md

    If you find an room unplaceable, then restart the algorithm.
 4. Generate corridors to connect the rooms.
 5. Print to screen.

+## UPDATE: Lessons Learnt

+As much as I want to continue with this, I already feel like it's pretty convoluted 😅 it's hard figuring out good design AND the language at the same time.
+I'll have a go at this again at some point in the future.

+However, it did teach me about how to implement traits for Rust.
+Traits have been really confusing to me up to this point; I'm so glad that I learnt them!
+I actually really like the design pattern and now I understand it I'm sure I'll want to use them everywhere.